International Studies Minor

 5. To express thorough knowledge of a particular international problem, world region, or international dimension within an academic discipline.

-All inquiries regarding the minor should be directed to Dr. Charles Johnson or Dr. Ivan Nikolovv.
+All inquiries regarding the minor should be directed to Dr. Robert Harding or Dr. Ivan Nikolov.
 The Minor is assisted by an advisory board made up of experienced faculty in the field of international studies.
 Students may wish to consult with these faculty members in their respective colleges regarding overseas study opportunities and completion of a Senior Capstone Project (INT'L 4800).

 International Studies Minor Advisory Committee